 In recent years there has been a wonderful movement gaining traction in every corner of the country.
 People are wanting to know more about the food they are eating and the chemicals they are unknowingly bringing into their homes.
-Fresh Farmer’s Markets are popping up in every town, solar panels are becoming more common in suburbia, old skills that our great grand parents knew from childhood are being rediscovered, bartering and trading with neighbors is becoming more common.
-People are wanting to live a more self sufficient, sustainable life.
+Farmer’s Markets are popping up in every town, solar panels are becoming more common in suburbia, old skills that our great grandparents knew from childhood are being rediscovered, bartering and trading with neighbors is becoming more common.
+People are wanting to live a more self-sufficient, sustainable life.
 Many people living this lifestyle have adopted the term “homesteader”.

 The great thing was this act applied to anyone willing to fulfill the requirements, even people who previously were unable to own land like single women and former slaves.
-This is what I love about continuing to use this term “homesteader”.
-ANYONE can do this, you simply need the motivation and time.
+This is what I love about continuing to use the term “homesteader”.
+ANYONE can do this, you simply need the motivation and commitment.

 It won’t happen overnight, but give yourself 5 years like the homesteaders before us and I bet you will be surprised at how far you can come!
 And when those 5 years are up, you will still be learning.

-Everyone’s goals will be different based on your current skills and your current resources.
-I would recommend tackling one major goal per year, then break that down into smaller tasks.
-Maybe year 1 you want to work on Clean, Simple Eating.
+Everyone’s goals will be different based on their current skills and their current resources.
+I would recommend tackling one major goal per year, then breaking that down into smaller tasks.
+Maybe in year one you want to work on Clean, Simple Eating.
 Focus on learning how to cook from scratch, eliminating as many convenience foods as possible.
-Learn how to make pasta, bake bread, churn butter, make cheese – cook simple meals with in season food made with real ingredients.
+Learn how to make pasta, bake bread, churn butter, make cheese – cook simple meals with in-season food made with real ingredients.

 Already know how to cook?
 You might decide to focus on providing your own food by gardening or raising animals for meat, reducing your dependence on the grocery store while also improving your family’s health.

 Maybe your first priority is reducing your impact on the earth.
-Look into alternate energy sources, shopping local, eliminating the chemical cleaners in your home, reducing your household waste through recycling, composting & buying items with limited packaging.
+Look into alternate energy sources, shop local, eliminate the chemical cleaners in your home, and reduce your household waste through recycling, composting & buying items with limited packaging.

 The land issue